secuditor/secuditor-lite/README.md

 <a name="introduction"></a>

-# Secuditor Lite
+## Introduction

-A freeware, Python based diagnostic security tool for Windows endpoints and networks with a friendly GUI.<br>
+Secuditor Lite is freeware, Python based diagnostic security tool for Windows endpoints and networks with a friendly GUI.<br>
-Secuditor helps identify vulnerabilities, improve device's OpSec, and simplify forensic analysis.
+It helps identify vulnerabilities, improve device's OpSec, and simplify forensic analysis.
 Suitable for personal and organizational use.

 ---
 <br>